Challenge

 • Develop evaluation questions, logic models, and other evaluation measures and tools that help CDPH advance their learning around evaluation practices across a diverse cohort

-• Advance local learning around medication-assisted recovery, youth substance use prevention, and recovery home outcomes and quality improvements
+• Advance local learning around outcomes and quality program improvements specific to harm reduction and medication-assisted recovery, youth substance use prevention, opioid overdose response, and recovery homes

-• Design and implement responsive and tailored technical assistance with each delegate agency to support their own unique evaluation and learning needs
+• Facilitate responsive technical assistance with each delegate agency and offer tailored support on their unique evaluation and learning needs

 Impact